 The loss of a celebrity can do that — make us experience an overwhelming sadness for a person who we’ve never even met, but marveled at from afar.
 But with Bryant, it hit especially hard.

 Even people who are not huge sports fans may be grappling with the utter shock that a person so extraordinary is no longer living among us.
 Those feelings can be tied to the way we perceive somebody like Bryant as “superhuman.”

-“There are celebrities and then there are icons,” Gayle Stever, a psychology professor at SUNY Empire State College who penned the book “The Psychology of Celebrity,” told TODAY.
+“There are celebrities and then there are icons,” Gayle Stever, a psychology professor at SUNY Empire State College who penned the book “The Psychology of Celebrity,” tells TODAY.com.
 “Icons have a special significance — it’s symbolic of something that’s larger than life.
 To be hit with the reality that they are fragile and mortal is a blow to our cultural myths about celebrity.
 In our imagination, they’re invincible.”

 Stever referenced the deaths of other cultural icons that sent shockwaves throughout the globe: Princess Diana, Michael Jackson and Robin Williams.

 “In each of those cases, we’re looking at a person who’s bigger than just a person,” she said.

 We create imagined relationships with celebrities.